nickmbk/weather-dashboard/README.md

 This project has made me more confident using jQuery and especially 3rd party API's, I found API's a little confusing to begin with but the more I have used this one, the more my confidence has grown using it.

+As I added a feature to load the last searched city on page load, I ran in to a problem when there was nothing saved in localStorage, as it was trying to load a city that didn't exist in storage.
+I found a StackOverflow post that helped me with this.
+I have put the link to the post in the Credits section.

 ## Table of Contents

 - [Installation](#installation)